 Lippert E, Luder W and Boos H 1962 In Advances in Molecular Spectroscopy, Mangini A (ed.)
 (Oxford: Pergamon) p.
 443

 See examples for Conferences, etc in the URL given above.

-Authors should prepare the original/revised manuscript carefully in order to minimize corrections and alterations at the proof stage.
+Authors should carefully prepare the original/revised manuscript to minimize corrections and alterations at the proof stage.
 Proofs will be sent as PDF files to the Corresponding Author.
-Corrections should be sent by email either as a serial list of page, column, para and line numbers or as annotated PDF file.
+Corrections should be sent by email as a serial list of page, column, para, and line numbers or as an annotated PDF file.